The Dimming Rooms

 Clean, warm, faintly botanical — the same scent profile as Fortune Pavilion.
 Comfort as camouflage.

 The rooms are genuinely comfortable.
 The tea is genuinely real.
 The temperature is genuinely optimized for well-being.
 Every design choice serves the debtor’s physical comfort while their cognitive capacity is being repossessed.
 The care is real.
 The diminishment is also real.
 Both exist in the same room, in the same four hours.
+Good Fortune does not see a contradiction.

-The Unreadable Magazine
+The Magazine Problem

 Aspirational lifestyle content placed on a table for debtors who are losing the capacity to aspire.
 Readable at arrival, illegible by hour three.
 Good Fortune knows this.
 The magazines are not an oversight — they are a measure.
 When you can no longer read them, the Dimming is proceeding on schedule.